 Caponata cannot be rushed!

-Don’t believe anyone who tells you that you can make proper caponata in half an hour or so!
+Don't believe any blogger who tells you that you can make proper caponata in half an hour.
+They are more concerned with page views than giving you accurate information and a recipe that actually works!

 - I use Korean chilli flakes (gochugaru) as they are nice and mild; however, do feel free to use your own favourite.
 The aim to have a subtle chilli kick, not to blow your face off!